 Multiple Container Database (MDC) restore

 In multiple container databases for HANA, the standard configuration is SYSTEMDB + 1 or more Tenant DBs.
 Restoring an entire SAP HANA instance means to restore both SYSTEMDB and Tenant DBs.
 One restores SYSTEMDB first and then proceeds for Tenant DB.
 System DB essentially means to override the system information on the selected target.
 This restore also overrides the BackInt related information in the target instance.
-Therefore, after the system DB is restored to a target instance, one needs to run the pre-registration script again.
+So after the system DB is restored to a target instance, run the pre-registration script again.
 Only then the subsequent tenant DB restores will succeed.

 Upgrading from SAP HANA 1.0 to 2.0

 If you're protecting SAP HANA 1.0 databases and wish to upgrade to 2.0, then perform the following steps:

 - Stop protection with retain data for old SDC database.

 - Perform the upgrade.
 After completion, the HANA is now MDC with a system DB and tenant DB(s)

 - Rerun pre-registration script with correct details of (sid and mdc).

 - Re-register extension for the same machine in Azure portal (Backup -> view details -> Select the relevant Azure VM -> Re-register).

 - Click Rediscover DBs for the same VM.
 This action should show the new DBs in step 2 with correct details (SYSTEMDB and Tenant DB, not SDC).